stepanataccolade/docsv2/sources/ci/integrations/imageRegistries/dockerHub.md

 2. Select your Subscription from the dropdown burger bar menu on the top left.
 3. Click the 'Settings' tab and go to the 'Integrations' section.
 4. Click the `Add Integration` button.
+5. In the 'Account Integrations' dropdown list review if you have a Docker Hub account integration already created.
+If you have, select it and go to Step 11.
+6. If you do not find an existing Docker Hub account integration, then select '+Add Integration' option.
+7. In the 'Master Integration' dropdown, select 'Docker'.
+8. Provide an easy-to-remember name for the Docker Hub integration, such as 'docker-account', in the 'Integration Name' field.
+9. Enter your credentials.
+10. Click the `Save` button.
-5. Provide an easy-to-remember name for the Docker Hub integration for your Subscription, such as `docker_hub_integration`, in the 'Name' field.
+11. Provide an easy-to-remember name for the Docker Hub integration for your Subscription, such as 'docker-hub-integration', in the 'Name' field.
 **IMPORTANT:** The 'Name' you have entered in this step should be used in your `shippable.yml` file.
 Both names should be exactly the same.
 If not the build will fail with an error.
-6. From the 'Account Integrations' dropdown select the Docker Hub account integration created.
+12. From the 'Account Integrations' dropdown select the Docker Hub account integration created.
-7. Click the `Save` button.
+13. Click the `Save` button.
-8. The Docker Hub integration will show up in the list of integrations for your subscription.
+14. The Docker Hub integration will show up in the list of integrations for your subscription.

+The integration will now be available to all your Continuous Integration and Pipelines settings within the Shippable portal.

 ###Configure Docker Hub integration in the `shippable.yml`
 To enable Docker Hub integration for your project, add the following to the `shippable.yml` file for that project.